 Most children make progress in school and their education can be fully supported at a universal level by the class teacher.
-However, some children require additional or enhanced support through targeted interventions at times within their mainstream educational journey to allow them to achieve their full potential.

-Where the requirement for additional or enhanced support is identified, a Child or Young Person's Plan (CYPP) sets out their support needs and the interventions required to address them.
+Some children require additional support through targeted interventions at times in their educational journey.
+Where this is identified, a Child or Young Person's Plan (CYPP) sets out their support needs and the interventions required to address them.

-A very small number of children and young people with significant and long-term additional support needs that require input from services other than Education may need a Coordinated Support Plan (CSP).
+A very small number of children and young people with significant and long-term additional support needs that require input from services other than Education may need a Coordinated Support Plan.